eventnetusa/eventnet/src/_vip/walmart-tour.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      Participation in 2019 Walmart Tours is subject to final approval by Walmart Corporation.
+      Participation in Walmart activations is subject to final approval by Walmart Corporation.